nic-gibson/hub-queue/queue/src/main/ml-modules/root/components/hub-queue/README.md

 The PUT verb requests event processing on event URIs.
 The document format required is exactly the same as that used for the GET verb (the simplest behavior of a calling application would be to GET and then POST the document).
 The `rs:count` parameter is not required for PUTs.

+## Notes on Status

+The queue mechanism supports the following status values for an event:

+* new
+* pending
+* executing
+* finished
+* failed

+All events are created with **new** status.
+When an event is returned from the REST API (`/v1/resources/hub-queue`) the status is set to **pending**.
+When a pending event is passed to the execution module, the status is set to **executing**.
+On success the status is set to **finished* and on failure to **failed**.

+Event status is stored as a separate document to the event itself.
+For most of the lifespan of an event there is a one to one correspondance between status and event.
+However, when executing the status sent when executing finishes is added.
+If not, the deltds